Book Online

 I would send you a counselling and confidentiality agreement to read over and sign.
 This would outline when and why information would be shared, how I keep any records and personal information, pricing and payment information, cancellation policy, and complaints procedures.
 It will also include a request for your emergency contact and contact information.
 We will have a discussion (via email or phone) regarding what location is best for you, and your session will be confirmed once payment has been received.
 I will send a reminder via text or email 48 hours prior to our session.
 Then we will meet!

 I understand coming to therapy can be scary!
 Even if it's not your first time.
 Let me take some guess-work out of it.
 We won't just jump into problem talk.
-I will tell you a bit about myself, and ask you a bit about you - what do you do for fun?
-Do you work or study?
-Who are the important people in your life right now?
+I will tell you a bit about myself, the counselling process and what to expect.
+I will also explore your past experiences of therapy and what you need from me as your therapist.

 Towards the end of the session will be a little wrap up where I check in with you, maybe identify a plan to walk away with or an idea to explore further next time.
 I will invite you to let me know if anything could have been done differently to make the session more helpful, and leave it up to you whether you want to book in again.